Your degree programme

 Attendance and Engagement

-As a student at the School of History, Classics and Archaeology, you are responsible for attending and engaging with your programme of study.
+As a student within School, you are responsible for attending and engaging with your programme of study.

 Policies and regulations